Polarity and anti-distortive polarons in WO3 through epitaxial shear strain: Results Discussion

-We characterize the temperature stability of the P\textoverline{1} phase by temperature-dependent x-ray reciprocal space mapping (RSM) around the {226} peak of the \ch{WO3} film (equivalent to the (103) peak of a pseudo-cubic perovskite, figure \ref{fig:structural}, RSMs shown in supplementary figure S\ref{fig:suppl:rsms}).
-In the room temperature triclinic phase, the RSMs contain four diffraction spots in a rectangular arrangement, again belonging to the four triclinic domains.
-A phase transition is observed around \qty{600}{\celsius}, and above this temperature only the top-right diffraction spot remains.
-Based on these patterns, three different order parameters have been used to describe the transition: 1) The separation between the top two (the most intense) diffraction spots, 2) the normalized intensity of the top-left diffraction spot and 3) the normalized intensity of the bottom-left diffraction spot.
+We further characterize the temperature stability of the \emph{P1} phase by temperature-dependent X-ray reciprocal space mapping (RSM) around the (226) peak of the \ch{WO3} film (equivalent to the (103) peak of a pseudo-cubic perovskite).
+In the room temperature triclinic phase, the RSM contains four diffraction spots in a square arrangement, again belonging to the four structural domains (see Figs.\ \ref{fig:structural}e and \ref{fig:suppl:rsms}).
+Upon heating, we observe a phase transition around \qty{600}{\celsius}, above which only the top-right diffraction spot remains.
+To describe this phase transition in more detail, we define three different order parameters: 1) The separation between the top two diffraction spots, 2) the normalized intensity of the top-left diffraction spot and 3) the normalized intensity of the bottom-left diffraction spot.
 The latter two intensities are measured relative to the intensity of the top-right diffraction spot, which is maintained throughout the transition, to account for any overall decrease of intensity due to misalignment or sample degradation.
-The evolution of these order parameters is shown in figure \ref{fig:structural}(f).
-We find that the triclinic phase is maintained up to a temperature of \qty{600}{\celsius}, after which the film undergoes a broad, two-step phase transition at \qty{650}{\celsius}.
-The bottom two spots disappear in the first step around \qty{600}{\celsius} on heating (order parameter 3), resulting in either a domain configuration with two triclinic domains or possibly a monoclinic intermediate phase.
-The top spots merge around \qty{640}{\celsius} on heating (order parameters 1 and 2), leaving a phase with orthorhombic or possibly tetragonal symmetry which we will refer to as pseudo-orthorhombic.
-The triclinic phase we find in these thin films is stable up to much higher temperatures than the P\textoverline{1} phase known to exist just below room temperature in the bulk.
-However, these phases cannot be distinguished by x-ray diffraction alone.
+The evolution of these order parameters is shown in Fig.\ \ref{fig:structural}f.
+We find that the triclinic phase is maintained up to a temperature of \qty{600}{\celsius}, after which the film undergoes a broad, two-step phase transition that is completed at \qty{650}{\celsius}.
+The bottom two spots disappear in the first step around \qty{600}{\celsius} on heating (order parameter 3), resulting in either a domain configuration with two triclinic domains or a monoclinic intermediate phase.
+The top spots merge at around \qty{640}{\celsius} (order parameters 1 and 2), leaving a phase with orthorhombic or tetragonal symmetry.
+Upon cooling, the top spot splits at \qty{580}{\celsius}, after which the bottom spots reappear at \qty{560}{\celsius}.
+The intensity of the top spot returns to the same level as before the transition, whereas that of the bottom spot increases by a factor of almost two, indicating that the population of the different structural domains in the sample changes upon cycling through the transition.